GauravGajavelli/RoseConnect/README.md

 # Rose Connect
-Repository for the Rose Connect CSSE 280 Project
+Repository for the Rose Connect Project

+Scheduling/instant messaging platform to facilitate coordination of RHIT study groups